Peacecoco/LITA_CAPSTONE_PROJECT-2/README.md

 ### Introduction
 ---
 Customer Segmentation for a subscription service, seeks to optimize its customer subscription trends and improve customer subscription patterns.
 With increasing competition in the market, the customer's management recognizes the need for data-driven decision-making to stay ahead.

+### Tools Used
+---
+This project employs a combination of data exploarion, SQL querying, and data exploration, SQL querying, and data visualization technqiues using:
+- Microsoft Excel for data exploration and calculation
+- SQL Server for data querying and analysis
+- PowerBI for interactive dashboard creation